RoRoche/AndroidStarter/architecture.md

 }
 ```

-The first benefit is that the test method explains itself it specific use case.
+The first benefit is that the test method explains itself in a specific use case.
-Next, when a test fails, the stacktrace becomes very clear and describes precisely the failing use case.
+Next, when a test fails, the stack trace becomes very clear and describes precisely the failing use case.

 ### Fluent assertions